Legionof7/GRPOdx/README.md

 - Training rewards consider diagnosis accuracy, question repetition, and symptom coverage
 - The disease generator creates medically plausible conditions with realistic symptom patterns
 - Disease caching creates a small memory of previously seen conditions for more stable training
+- Verdict-based rewards use GPT-4o to score diagnostic quality on a 0-1 scale with detailed rubrics
+- The system gracefully falls back to traditional rewards if Verdict or OpenAI API is unavailable

 ## Extension Possibilities